 Is BHRT Safer than Traditional HRT?

 Although commonly considered safer than hormones used in traditional hormone therapy, there is no research available proving that bioidentical hormones are safer.
 In fact, they have been found to cause the same side effects as HRT.

-Moreover, even though they come from plant or animal sources, they still have to be commercially processed to be able to function as needed in the human body.
+Moreover, even though they come from plant or animal sources, remember they still have to be commercially processed to be able to function as needed in the human body.

 Click on the following link to learn more about the common bioidentical hormones matched to women's hormones so that you can effectively plan on how to go about alleviating your bothersome menopause symptoms.

 - Cleveland Clinic.
 (2014).
 Bioidentical Hormones.
 Retrieved April 8, 2019, from https://my.clevelandclinic.org/health/articles/15660-bioidentical-hormones

 - Harvard Health Publishing.
 (2006).
 What are bioidentical hormones? | Bioidentical hormones: Help or hype?
 Retrieved April 8, 2019, from https://www.health.harvard.edu/womens-health/what-are-bioidentical-hormones | https://www.health.harvard.edu/womens-health/bioidentical-hormones-help-or-hype